jhuwit/waterways/README.md

 coverage](https://codecov.io/gh/jhuwit/waterways/graph/badge.svg)](https://app.codecov.io/gh/jhuwit/waterways)
 <!-- badges: end -->

-The goal of waterways is to provide code to read and Analyze SensorLog data along with ActiGraph data for the OCEANS/WAVES studies.
+The goal of waterways is to provide code to read and analyze SensorLog data along with ActiGraph data for the OCEANS/WAVES studies.

 ## Installation